sarvesheb/django-hadoop-cloud/README.md

 Hadoop 2.7.6

 ## How to Use
-Hadoop must be installed as an Environment variable.
+Hadoop must be installed system-wide.
+`hadoop` Environment variable must be setup.

 All the necessary nodes such as `Hadoop daemons, the NameNode, DataNodes, the jobtracker and tasktrackers` must be initialized before the Django server is run
 (use start-all.sh or start-all.bat to do this process)